CHT2520/php-basics/getting-started-with-XAMPP.md

 Installing and getting up and running with XAMPP is easy but you need to make sure you download the correct version.
 You need to make sure you are using a PHP version that is 8.2 or greater. **MAKE SURE YOU DOWNLOAD THE ZIP AND NOT THE .EXE**.

-Open a browser and go to https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/8.2.12/
+Open a browser and go to [https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/8.2.12/](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/8.2.12/xampp-portable-windows-x64-8.2.12-0-VS16.zip/download)

 Download *xampp-portable-windows-x64-8.2.12-0-VS16.zip*.
 Unzip the resulting file into the **root** of your USB drive.
 It might take a bit of time.

 > What do I mean by the root of the USB?
 When you view the files on the USB there should be a folder called XAMPP.
 You shouldn't have to click into any other folders first.
 When you go into the XAMPP folder there should be a file called xampp-control.exe.
-So the following would be correct D:\xampp\control.exe, and this would be incorrect D:\xampp-portable-windows-x64-8.2.12-0-VS16.zip\xampp\control.exe.
+So the following would be correct D:\xampp\xampp-control.exe, and this would be incorrect D:\xampp-portable-windows-x64-8.2.12-0-VS16.zip\xampp\xampp-control.exe.

 * Navigate to this folder and click on xampp-control.exe.
 * You might need to select a language